How To Jump Start A Car?

 2. Position the Vehicles

-Park the working vehicle close to the one with the dead battery, but ensure they do not touch.
-Turn off both cars and engage the parking brakes.
-This setup ensures safety and allows the jumper cables to reach both batteries.
+Park the working vehicle near the one with the dead battery, so that they don’t touch each other.
+Then turn off both cars and set the parking brakes.
+This arrangement is safe, and jumper cables can easily reach both batteries.

 Two cars parked close together, with jumper cables ready to be connected.